 You'll be presented with diagrams showing inputs, processes, and outputs, along with a reference key.
 Your task is to identify which of these operators brings about the specified result.
 Diagrammatic aptitude tests also contain sections on flow chart comparison and fault finding.

 When used as part of a Swift assessment, these tests are commonly taken in conjunction with mechanical aptitude tests.

-Error checking aptitude
+Saville error checking aptitude